Rack up savings and reduce the impact of penalty fees, hiked rates and debt on your credit card bill by following these payment rules

 One big card blunder: Using plastic as a short-term loan instead of a handy payment device.
 Two costly examples: cash advances and charging items you can’t currently pay for in cash.

 With cash advances, the APR averages nearly 8 percent higher than the average purchase APR, according to CreditCards.com’s 2017 cash advance survey.
 And that doesn’t even include the 5 percent cash-advance fee that many issuers charge.

 Depending on the card issuer, that cash advance could also cost you in another way.
 Some issuers see cash advances “as a symptom of financial instability,” says Besharat.
 As a result, your card issuer could cut your credit line or raise your interest rate.

-5. Understand due dates
+5. Understand due dates and processing times.

 “Many consumers have the misconception that their payment is received when it’s postmarked,” says Melissa Dornan, vice president of strategic partnerships for Guidewell Financial Solutions, a nonprofit credit counseling service.